netsells/laravel-geoscope/README.md

     ]
 ```

-Should you wish to use the scope for multiple latitude and longitude columns on the same model you can so so by creating
+Should you wish to use the scope for multiple latitude and longitude columns on the same model you can so by creating
 multiple configurations within the same model key.

 ```php